 This Heavenly Tiramisu Cake recipe is an easy-to-make, delectable dessert, and a very decadent breakfast with coffee.
 There are so many delicious flavors in the treasured Italian dessert, Tiramisu.No, this Heavenly Tiramisu Cake is not an authentic Italian dessert.
 It is however, a fantastic take on one.

 I’m not an authority on authentic Italian desserts, nor will I pretend to be.
 While I do love Italian food, both cooking and eating it, it’s not my area of expertise.
 (For an Italian cuisine expert, visit my friend Christina at Christina’s Cucina.)

-Be that as it may, I will tell you what I know, and what I have have learned about the prized Italian dessert, Tiramisu.
-And of course, why I’ve turned it into Tiramisu Blondies, too.
+Be that as it may, I will tell you what I know, and what I have have learned about the prized authentic Italian dessert, Tiramisu.
+And of course, why I’ve turned it into this Tiramisu Cake, too.

 What is Tiramisu?